openebs-archive/openebs-docs/docs/storageengine.md

 ### Persistent storage requirements

-Alice and Joe are developers of two different applications in a fintech enterprise, where the company is moving their DevOps from a legacy model to micro services model with Kubernetes as the orchestrator engine.
-Both the applications are stateful in nature and need a persistent storage, but the persistent storage needs differ vastly.
+Alice and Joe are developers of two different applications in a fintech enterprise, where the company is moving their DevOps from a legacy model to micro services model with Kubernetes as the orchestrating engine.
+Both the applications are stateful in nature and need persistent storage, but the persistent storage needs of these two applications differ vastly.

 - Alice's application uses MongoDB and has high capacity and performance requirements.
-For testing the application during development, Alice wishes to test the changes with a real data in the database and also expects the data is stored in a volume with enterprise grade reliability.
+For testing the application during development, Alice wishes to test the changes with real data in the database and also expects the data is stored in a volume with enterprise grade reliability.
-- Joe's application uses MySQL to store a simple configuration, the size of which is expected to be in the order of few Giga Bytes.
+- Joe's application uses MySQL to store simple configuration data, the size of which is expected to be in the order of few Giga Bytes.
 The performance expectations on the persistent volume of this application is moderate.

 Both of them expect their DevOps administrator to provide a suitable storage class to choose from and do not want to learn deeper details about how persistent storage volumes are being provisioned, or how they are managed.